 In our quest for easy, we always lose something.

 This holds true in photography.
-Our camera phones require no skill of us at all.
+Our camera phones require almost no skill of us at all.
 And for many moments, their convenience makes them the best choice…

 and it’s well worth the effort.

 As I look back over my photos over the past few years I can see my skills progressing:

 Over time, I learned to see the light…